 I have been trained in the following programs:

 The Wilson Reading System (WRS) is an Orton-Gillingham-based program.
-"WRS is an intensive Tier 3 program for students in grades 2-12 and adults with word-level deficits who are not making sufficient progress through their current intervention; have been unable to learn with other teaching strategies and require multisensory language instruction; or who require more intensive structured literacy instruction due to a language-based learning disability, such as dyslexia." (from the
+"WRS is an intensive Tier 3 program for students in grades 2-12 and adults with word-level deficits who are not making sufficient progress through their current intervention; have been unable to learn with other teaching strategies and require multisensory language instruction; or who require more intensive structured literacy instruction due to a language-based learning disability, such as dyslexia." (from the Wilson Language Training website).
+WRS has been endorsed by the International Dyslexia Association.
+Click here for documentation of research studies demonstrating the effectiveness of WRS."SRSD (Self-Regulated Strategy Development) is an evidence-based instructional approach that helps students become confident, organized, and effective writers.
+Developed through decades of research, this method combines explicit writing strategies with tools for self-regulation, so students not only write better — they take ownership of their process.
+ThinkSRSD helps you carry SRSD to your classroom.

 I also incorporate elements from many other programs and approaches, as well as techniques and materials of my own, to customize instruction for each child.